AntreasAntoniou/TCS101/home_work/week1.md

-# Simple Automated Seller
+# Simple Automated Seller: Super Simple Mode

 ## Overview

 You are to implement a very simple automated seller, that asks the user to input their:
-- Name and Surname
+- Name and surname
 - Description of item they wish to buy
 - price of the item per unit
 - total units they are buying